 Do you dream of snuggling with your whole family whilst ensconced in a traditionally-woven Brazilian hammock made of organically cultivated cotton?
 Of course you do.
 Plus, the company that sells these hammocks donates five euros from each purchase a project that supports street kids.
 Good for the environment and humankind!

 I think most homeowners interested in pretty-ing up their yard already own a set of solar powered garden or patio lights.
-Aside from the oh-so-popular solar light on a stake, there are also string lights, fairy lights, motion sensors and the pictured cap lights, which I’ve always liked because they look built-in even though they just sit perched atop a post.
-I’m definitely getting some of these for our driveway’s future rail fence out on the land.
+Aside from the oh-so-popular solar light on a stake, there are also string lights, fairy lights, motion sensors and the pictured cap lights, which I’ve always kind of liked because they look built-in even though they just sit perched atop a post.

 Nothing makes an outdoor space feel more like an extension of the indoors like a beautiful rug for your bare footsies to walk on (I don’t know about you, but I’m all about the bare feet outdoors).
 Woven from straw made out of recycled plastic – you just hose it off for cleaning!
 Our backyard faces south and our wooden deck gets hellishly hot at times so a rug is a must.